Kyphoplasty Show Low AZ

 How do I prepare for kyphoplasty?

-If your doctor recommends that you have kyphoplasty, one of the best things you can do to prepare is ask questions.
+If your spinal surgeon recommends that you have kyphoplasty, one of the best things you can do to prepare is ask questions.
 We encourage patients to write down any questions that arise.
 An informed patient is a prepared patient.
-Before the procedure, your doctor will review your medical history and discuss any medications you are taking, including supplements.
-It may be necessary to modify the schedule or dosage of certain medications before the day of the procedure.
+Before the procedure, your spinal surgeon will review your medical history and discuss any medications you are taking, including supplements.
+It may be necessary to modify the schedule or dosage of certain medications before the day of the Kyphoplasty procedure.

 Kyphoplasty is a minimally-invasive procedure with minimal downtime for recovery.
-However, it is beneficial to prepare the body for healing by consuming healthy foods and getting plenty of rest and water in the days leading up to treatment.
+However, it is beneficial to prepare the body for healing by consuming healthy foods and getting plenty of rest and water in the days leading up to spinal compression fracture treatment.

 “Dr. Trujillo and PA Hall are also very professional, friendly, and kind.
 They explain things in a way anyone can understand without it sounding condescending.
 They have a fantastic bedside manner.
 They also both seem genuinely interested in whatever you have to say, and clearly care about their patients.
 They are very receptive to doing whatever they possibly can to improve your quality of life.” – Lindsay A.

-Many patients who undergo kyphoplasty report an immediate improvement in their comfort level.
+Many patients who undergo a kyphoplasty report an immediate improvement in their comfort level.
 Normal activities can be resumed within a day or two with the exception of heavy lifting or strenuous physical exertion.
-Patients should not drive until cleared by their doctor to do so.
+Patients should not drive until cleared by their orthopedic surgeon to do so.
 Exercise and heavy lifting should be avoided for six weeks.

 While comfort is generally improved after kyphoplasty, minor tenderness or soreness related to the injection can usually be well-managed with over-the-counter pain medication.
 Speak with Dr. Trujillo or a member of our staff if you have questions about how to manage potential post-treatment pain.